Pankiev/text-matching-service/README.md

 ## Chosen architecture

 Because of limited requirements regarding throughput and availability I did not decide to implement a service compatible with most complex architecture.
 In this project I chose architecture described in 3.ii.
-In my opinion it's good enough to start with for most real-world use cases and since it does not include websockets which could be sometimes incompatible with currently existing company's infrastructure, deployment should be easier.
+It's compatible with task description and in my opinion it's good enough to start with for most real-world use cases and since it does not include websockets which could be sometimes incompatible with currently existing company's infrastructure, deployment should be easier.